Crystal Springs Surgical Associates - San Mateo San Francisco Weight Loss Surgery

 Follow-up testing after Surgery

-There are still long-term effects on nutrition.
-Over time you will need periodic checks for anemia, coagulation function, electrolytes, liver and thyroid function and cholesterol panel.
-Of course, vitamin, mineral and micronutrient levels are checked also, such as vitamin A, B-1 (thiamine), B-6, B-12, D-25OH, serum folate, selenium, zinc, carnitine, and iron levels.
+Life After Weight Loss SurgeryThere are still long-term effects on nutrition.
+This is due to the fact that the overall amount of food eaten each day is so small, you may not be able to get all your essential nutrients, including vitamins and minerals from food alone.
+The gastric bypass even causes malabsorption of certain nutrients.
+Over time you will need periodic checks for anemia, electrolytes, kidney, liver and thyroid function, cholesterol panel and bone density.
+Of course, vitamin, mineral and micronutrient levels are checked also, such as vitamin B-1 (thiamine), B-6, B-12, D-25OH, serum folate, and iron levels.
 Follow-up tests will be conducted every 6-12 months after surgery or as needed, and need to be checked lifelong on an annual basis.
-Remember with the stomach reduced to the size of a golf ball with or without malabsorption, depending on the type of procedure, deficiencies can occur.
+As a patient of Dr. Feng, you can enroll in the PAMF EPIC electronic health record system which will automatically and conveniently remind you about which tests to get checked anually long term so you primary care doctor can even order the proper tests.
+Remember, with the stomach reduced to smaller than the size of a golf ball with or without malabsorption, depending on the type of procedure, deficiencies can occur.
 Commitment to annual follow-up with Dr. Feng with this testing is required and critical to lifelong healthy living after weight loss surgery.

 Exercise after weight loss surgery